eitanaka/Final_Project_Group7/README.md

 # Project Structure

-README.md – Defines the structure of the repo

 Code – This folder contains the code, images used in the code and all files needed to run the application seamlessly.

 Final-Group-Presentation - This folder has the PDF version of group project presentation